ClavelLab/genome-assembly/README.md

 ## Changelog

+* v6.0: Checksums for both the genome archive and FASTA file are computed.
+Improved the table.
+Assembly with unpaired reads is possible.
 * v5.3.2: Fixes for conda environments
 * v5.3: Update bakta (fix protein predictions) and minor updates ofcheckm, metaxa2 and SPades.
 Better documentation of the column of the output table.
 * v5.2: Recovered the behavior of length of 0bp when LSU/SSU/plasmids are not detected.